dib-lab/dib_rotation/10_annotating_amino_acid_sequences.md

 Transfer the output to your local computer using `scp`, and look at the results!

+## Challenge: metabolishmm

+Above, we use kofamscan to assign KEGG orthologs to our amino acid sequences.
+There are other tools that would allow us look at the metabolic capabilities encoded in amino acid sequences.
+One such tool is metabolishm.
+Try using the metabolishmm [tutorial](https://github.com/elizabethmcd/metabolisHMM/wiki/Subsurface-Aquifer-Tutorial) and [wiki documentation](https://github.com/elizabethmcd/metabolisHMM/wiki) to install metabolishmm into its own environment, and to run the tool on our neighborhood and our query.

 > **Side note - using prokka to generate amino acid sequences from nucleotide sequences**
 >